idea4good/GuiLiteSamples/HelloMario/README.md

     - Run inside X Window:
         1. `sudo su`
         2. `sudo ./xWindow 240 320 | ./HelloMario shared-fb`
+        3. `ipcrm -M 1` if no content in the window

 ## Cross compiler & Run on target:
 1. install compiler: